topshot99/COSMOS-DB-COPILOT/README.md

 Unlock the full potential of Cosmos DB with Cosmos DB Copilot - your personalized guide to efficient and optimized coding.

 # steps to build:
+Add the required keys inside cosmos-db-copilot-script.py

-make your changes and then follow these steps
+make necessary code changes and then follow these steps

 1) npm install
 2) npx webpack --mode production